 To determine the right pressure, you’ll need to measure the load on each wheel.
 Put a bathroom scale under one wheel and enough wooden blocks, books or old magazines under the other to level the bike.
 Lean very lightly against a wall to steady yourself and sit in your normal position on the bike.
 Get someone else to read the scale for you.
 Repeat the process with the scale under the other wheel.

-If your rear wheel is carrying 44kg and your front 36kg (a 55:45 weight distribution) and you’re running 25mm tyres, then reading from the graph gives you want about 90psi in the rear tyre and 70psi in the front.
+If your rear wheel is carrying 44kg and your front 36kg (a 55:45 weight distribution) and you’re running 25mm tyres, then reading from the graph tells you that you want about 90psi in the rear tyre and 70psi in the front.

 That’s probably lower than you’re currently running, so think of it as a starting point from which you can tweak the pressure until you get a feel you like.